 The Calvinist will insist that the central purpose and message of divine revelation has to do with the glory of God.
 The Calvinist sees divine sovereignty defined deterministically as requisite to such glory.
 But I submit that God is glorified in the way he has chosen to be glorified, and this is in the person and work of Christ, his laying aside of the glory he had with the Father, his condescending to become a man, his humility and self-sacrificial death on the cross, and his resurrection in power from the dead for our salvation.
 God is most glorified in Jesus and the accomplishment of salvation for a world of helpless and hopeless sinners.

 God certainly is and always will be sovereign.
 But the contours of that sovereignty are informed by the full complement of his attributes.
 So this sovereignty is the sovereignty of God.
 The God of the Bible is not presented as an absolute despot who controls all events and persons by raw power.
-Nor is his absolute determinism worked through the more benign determining of every human desire.
+Nor is his absolute determinism worked through more “communicative” or “compatibilistic” approaches which still cannot escape the incoherencies and contradictions of the vortex of determinism.
 Impersonal or personal, the determinism is the problem.
 Determinism is neither essential nor appropriate to divine sovereignty in reference to the God of the Bible.
 God has the sovereign prerogative to create human creatures with freedom of the will.
 This is no threat to his sovereignty rightly understood as his rule and reign over his creation – a rule and reign that cannot be wrested from him.
-These creatures are free to respond to his love and salvation shown them in Christ, or reject both his saving love and sovereign rule over them.
+These creatures are free to respond to his love and salvation shown them in Christ, or reject both his saving love and sovereign rule over them and reap the consequences.
+The principle of “you reap what you sow” is incoherent given Calvinist determinism.
 And in that every person is a sinner and salvation is for sinners, therefore salvation is for every person.
 It is made so by the simplicity of a response of faith and trust in God and belief in this “good news.”
 The scope of sin is the scope of salvation.
-That God in his sovereignty granted to us libertarian freedom makes sense of a larger portion of the biblical data that needs to be accounted for (e.g., human decisions, contingency, faith, responsibility, culpability, judgment, etc.)
+That God, precisely because he is sovereign, bestowed upon us libertarian freedom, makes sense of a larger portion of the biblical data that needs to be accounted for (e.g., human decisions, contingency, faith, responsibility, culpability, judgment, etc.)

 God, as he is revealed to us in Scripture, is not exalted or glorified by annihilating our personhood, for we are made in his image as free moral agents with wills of our own to humbly accept his offer of salvation in Christ or in willful pride reject it.
 As persons made in his image we genuinely love God in response to his love for us or ignore that love and remain in condemnation.

-Furthermore, the issues of whether Calvinism is a “post non-Calvinist conversion theology,” that is, one has to hear a non-Calvinist gospel message to become saved and only subsequently do they embrace Calvinism which is inconsistent with the message they first heard when they believed will be discussed elsewhere.
+Furthermore, Calvinism is a “post non-Calvinist conversion theology.
+That is, one has to hear a non-Calvinist gospel message to become saved, and only subsequent to that do they embrace Calvinism – a Calvinism which is inconsistent with the message they first heard when they believed.
 But be that as it may, the point is that according to the Calvinist any other understanding of divine sovereignty which is less than a universal divine causal determinism is to exalt man above God and to evidence our sinful lust for human autonomy from our sovereign Creator.